neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/Blockchain/GetBlock.md

 public static extern Block GetBlock(byte[] hash)
 ```

 Parameters: Block hash as a byte array of length 32.
+It should be little endian.

 Return Value: [Block](../Block.md).